craigmckeachie/handsonreact.com/docs/gatsby/labs/03a-Utility-First-Styling.md

 ### Configure your Editor (VS Code)

-Install the VS Code extension [Tailwind CSS IntelliSense by Brad Cornes](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss).
+Install the VS Code extension [Tailwind CSS IntelliSense by Tailwind Labs](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss).
 You can search for it on the extensions panel and then click install.
 Alternatively, click the link above and click install a couple times.

 Open the command palette `View > Command Palette` and type `settings` and then choose `Preferences: Open Settings (JSON)`